 Learn Catalan

 After several years of living in Catalonia, I found myself absorbing the Catalan language.
 One day I realised that I was following quite a bit of the Catalan conversation that I was listening to.
-Therefore, I decided to try to learn a little Catalan.
+So I decided to try to learn a little Catalan.
 That way I could take part in the Catalan conversations going on around me.

 I originally came to Barcelona for one year in order to learn Spanish.
 Several years later I’m still living here and my Spanish has improved enormously – having spent many hours taking Spanish language lessons.
-However, there are two languages spoken in Barcelona.

 Learn Catalan in Barcelona